raghupalash/PodNotes/readme.md

 `/notes` - GET.

-Called when user is at the podcast view, i.e., the screen that comes after they clicked on an podcast/entry.
+Purpose: Called when user is at the podcast view, i.e., the screen that comes after they clicked on an podcast/entry.
 The podcast starts playing, which the user can stop, and below should appear a list of their notes.

-Response -
+**Response** -

 - an array of objects like -
     "time": "text"